Saltear navegación

 c) Any controversy related to the timing of a runner, or compliance to the race Regulations will be resolved irrevocably by the Race Director.

 d) This is a trail run event, where courses in the mountain may be frequently modified for different reasons.
-Therefore, distances for each category are approximate and not exact.
+Therefore, the distances and altimetry indicated for each category are estimates.

 e) The Race Directors may cancel and/or delay the competition due to public safety concerns, public acts, vandalism, weather conditions, pandemic and/or health reasons, and/or force majeure.
 If, for any reason unrelated to the Organization, including the reasons mentioned in the paragraph above, the race should be cancelled, all paid registration fees will be transferred at 100% to the next edition of the race, with no difference in cost for the participant.
 No fee reimbursements will be made.

 f) Abnormal weather conditions or other unexpected event may force the Race Directors to modify the course, modify start times or cut-off times at the different points of the race for safety reasons, in which case, participants will be notified and informed of the new course.
-In the event of last minute changes, the modified course will be announced during the Pre-Race Briefing before the race.
+In the event of last minute changes, the modified course will be announced through the official networks of the race.
 The race markings could also be modified during the competition for safety reasons.
 All changes will be clearly marked.

 g) The Organization may prevent a participant from continuing to participate in the competition, if advised by the medical staff.
 The Organization can also make changes in distances, routes and schedules due to weather factors.
 Such decision will not give the participant the right to any claim to the Organization, sponsors and/or medical staff.